AdobeDocs/campaign-standard.en/help/sending/using/monitor-deliverability.md

 # Monitoring deliverability{#monitoring-deliverability}

-Below you will find details on the Delivery throughput report as well as the different monitoring tools offered by Adobe Campaign.
+Below you will find details on the **[!UICONTROL Delivery throughput]** report as well as the different monitoring tools offered by Adobe Campaign.
 Here are some additional guidelines on deliverability monitoring:
 * Regularly check the delivery throughput for the whole platform to verify whether it is consistent with the original set-up.
 * Check that retries are set up correctly (30 minutes for retry period and more than 20 retries) in delivery templates.
 * Regularly verify that the bounce mailbox is accessible and that the account is not about to expire.